LionelDraghi/ArchiCheck/docs/contributing.md

 This utility is build before test execution, and record in a local testrec.md file : comments, test suite start, test start, assertion result, etc.
 This is how the test documentation is created, and how I can compile a global tests results (like if it was a single Ada unit test), despite multiple Makefiles and executions.

-Tests are defined in Tests subdirs, in (hopfully) coherent subsets.
+Tests are defined in Tests subdirs, in (hopefully) coherent subsets.
 All tests directories are structured the same way, with Makefiles also structured the same way, and the same naming convention.

 Most of the Makefile code aim at documentation production.